-The head of centre will have a written process in place to not only check the qualifications of their assessor and correct procedures will be followed as per Chapter 7 of the JCQ publication Access Arrangements and Reasonable Adjustments...
-(GR, section 5.4)
+The head of centre will have a written process in place to not only check the qualification(s) of their assessor(s) but that the correct procedures are followed as in Chapter 7 of the JCQ document Access Arrangements and Reasonable Adjustments...
+(GR 5.4)

-The head of centre must ensure that evidence of the assessor's qualifications is obtained at the point of engagement/employment and prior to the assessor undertaking any assessment of a candidate.
+The head of centre must ensure that evidence of the assessor's qualification(s) is obtained at the point of engagement/employment and prior to the assessor undertaking any assessment of a candidate.

-Evidence of the assessor's qualifications must be held on file for inspection purposes and be presented to the JCQ Centre Inspector by the SENCo.
-(AA, section 7.3).
+Evidence of the assessor's qualification(s) must be held on file for inspection purposes and be presented to the JCQ Centre Inspector by the SENCo.
+(AARA 7.3)

-LWSF uses the services of an external assessor who visits the school to conduct assessments.
+LWSF uses the services of an external assessor, Sarah Mansfield, who visits the school to conduct assessments.